markstringer-dti/markstringer-dti.github.io/dti.md

 The next day, Johnstone went back to his studio and asked his students to improvise scenes.
 He had only one instruction for his students.
 Whatever one person said, the other person should try to lift themselves, or lower themselves, just slightly, in status with their reply.

-To Johnstone's delight, the result was that his students managed to produce natural sounding conversations.
+To Johnstone was delighted with the results.
+Suddenly his students were having conversations that sounded like the way people normally talked.

 "Are you going anywhere nice on your holidays?"